Physical Therapist Salary USA 2026: Complete Guide

 Early Career (Years 2-5)

-Career Peak: Independent patient management and specialty focus development
+Career Development: Independent patient management and specialty focus development

 Options Available: Expanded patient populations.
 Increased autonomy.
 Specialty selection opportunities.